Nikon D2X vs Canon 5D

-The Nikon D2X and the Canon EOS 5D are two professional cameras that were announced, respectively, in September 2004 and August 2005.
+The Nikon D2X and the Canon EOS 5D are two professional cameras that were officially introduced, respectively, in September 2004 and August 2005.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D2X) and a full frame (5D) sensor.
-The Nikon has a resolution of 12.2 megapixel, whereas the Canon provides 12.7 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Nikon has a resolution of 12.2 megapixels, whereas the Canon provides 12.7 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Nikon D2X vs Canon 5D